Pat Falvey: Mountain climbing career

 Falvey began his climbing career with hill walking and climbing on the McGillycuddy Reeks in County Kerry, Ireland.
 Falvey then devoted himself to training to become a high-altitude mountaineer.
 He trained initially with the Cork Mountaineering Club, at Tiglin in County Wicklow and became a member of Kerry Mountain Rescue, climbing very frequently in Ireland, Scotland, France and the Himalayas.

 In June 1994, Falvey climbed Mount Denali in Alaska, reaching the first summit in his Seven Summits attempt.
-This was followed by Mount Kilimanjaro in Tanzania (January 1995); Mount Everest via the Northeast Ridge (June 1995); Aconcagua in Argentina (December 1995); Mount Elbrus in Russia (March 1996); Mount Vinson in Antarctica (January 1997) and Mount Kosciusko in Antarctica (February 1997).
+This was followed by Kilimanjaro in Tanzania (January 1995); Mount Everest via the Northeast Ridge (June 1995); Aconcagua in Argentina (December 1995); Mount Elbrus in Russia (March 1996); Mount Vinson in Antarctica (January 1997) and Mount Kosciusko in Australia (February 1997).
 He was the first Irish man (and the 32nd person in the world) to complete the Seven Summits.

 Falvey was the expedition leader of the first Irish team to reach the summit of Cho Oyu in China and Nepal without oxygen, on 20 May 1998.
 He reached the summit of Ama Dablam in Nepal on 3 November 1999.
 In 2003, Falvey was the expedition leader of the first Irish team to reach the summit of Mount Everest via the South-Southeast Ridge, with team members Ger McDonnell and Mick Murphy reaching the summit.
 On 18 May 2004, Falvey reached the summit of Everest via the South-Southeast Ridge, and led the expedition that saw the first Irish woman, Dr Clare O'Leary, reach the top of Everest.

 Falvey and O'Leary completed the Seven Summits on 16 December 2005, when Falvey became the first person to complete the Seven Summits twice by climbing Mount Everest from both the Tibetan and Nepalese sides.